Kidoz-SDK/KIDOZ_iOS_SDK_New_Example/README.md

 `BOOL initislized = [[KidozSDK instance]isRewardedInitialized];`
 `BOOL ready = [[KidozSDK instance]isRewardedReady];`

-** Note that you need to pause your apps workflow and/or audio track before opening the rewarded in  `rewardedDidOpen` callback and resume it in `rewardedDidClose`and `rewardedDidReciveError` callbacks.
+** Note: you must pause your application workflow and/or audio track before opening the rewarded in `rewardedDidOpen` callback and resume it in `rewardedDidClose` and `rewardedDidReciveError` callbacks.
 # For any question or assistance, please contact us at SDK@kidoz.net.
 </br>
 License